jint-method/jint-methodology/docs/expanded.md

 The code above hand-waves some of the functionality such as: where does the card data come from, is there a loading animation/state, can the user infinitely scroll to view more cards, is there/should there be a load more button, etc. However, the script should give a general idea of how the template element can be leveraged to quickly render content on the client's side.

-As you can see the template element rendering method provides an easier way to quickly render content compared to the `document.createElement()` method.

-Although the template element is the preferred method for client-side rendering sometimes it is better to use a JavaScript templating engine or UI Framework.
-Especially when there is a vast amount of dynamic data that needs to be rendered or a state the needs to be managed.

 ## JavaScript Templating Engines & UI Frameworks

-[handlebars](https://handlebarsjs.com/) is a great choice as a JavaScript templating engine since it is used by 2.2 million projects and has 154 contributors on [GitHub](https://github.com/wycats/handlebars.js/).
-If you need to manage a state object UI Frameworks such as [React](https://reactjs.org/), [Angular](https://angular.io/), or [Vue](https://vuejs.org/) are also great options.

-### Let's start by asking why you're relying on a JavaScript templating engine?

-If the content you need to render is so complex or dynamic that it would be difficult use the template element you should ask yourself why you're not utilizing the server-side templating engine using an AJAX request.
+If the content you need to render is so complex or dynamic that it would be difficult use the template element you should ask yourself why you're not utilizing the server-side templating engine via an AJAX request.
 The default view of the section could be a loading spinner and when the section becomes visible an AJAX request is sent to the server.
 The server then renders the section and responds with the HTML to be injected.

 If your project is using a [headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) then a JavaScript templating engine might make sense, however, you might be better off choosing a fully featured UI Framework such as [React](https://reactjs.org/), [Angular](https://angular.io/), or [Vue](https://vuejs.org/).